kgraczyk/kgraczyk.github.io/_pages/laip.md

 * 19.06.2026
-  * title: __Deep Generative Models for modeling neutrino interactions__, speaker Jan Szurczak **Abstract** It has been shown that Generative Adversarial Network (GAN) models can be successful in simulating neutrino-carbon collisions.
+  * title: __Deep Generative Models for modeling neutrino interactions__, speaker Jan Szurczak **Abstract:** It has been shown that Generative Adversarial Network (GAN) models can be successful in simulating neutrino-carbon collisions.
 Those models belong to a broader family - Deep Generative Models.
 We investigate whether other models that belong to this group (Variational Autoencoders [VAE] and Normalizing Flow [NF] models in particular) are also suitable for this task.

     In this talk, I will present obtained NF and VAE models and compare their quality with the best of previously obtained GAN models.

 * 12.06.2026
   * title: __Feature-based approach to classification of anomalous diffusion__, speaker dr hab.
 Janusz Szwabiński (PWr.)